Cynometra ramiflora: Distribution

 The species is found in New Caledonia, Caroline Islands, Solomon Islands, Guam, Federated States of Micronesia, Northern Mariana Islands, Queensland (Australia), Bismarck Archipelago, New Guinea, Maluku, Palau, Lesser Sunda Islands, East Timor, Sulawesi, Philippines, Borneo, Java, Sumatra, Christmas Island, Singapore, Malaysia, Thailand, Cambodia, Nicobar Islands, Andaman Islands, Bangladesh, India, Sri Lanka.
 It has been naturalized in the Society Islands (Tahiti and others) In Queensland, it is known only from the tip of Cape York.
 In Myanmar it is found in the Tanintharyi and Ayeyarwady Regions and Rakhine State.

 Ecology

 In Manusela National Park, Seram, eastern Indonesia, the fruit are eaten by Geoffroyus geoffroyi, the red-cheeked parrot, while the flowers or nectar are fed on by Philemon subcorniculatus, the Seram friarbird.

 The plant is a food source for the Nolidae moth Carea costiplaga Swinhoe, 1893.

-Conservation status
+Conservation

-The tree has been rated as having least concern conservation status by the International Union for Conservation of Nature (IUCN).
-This is because even though it may be locally impacted by deforestation, it has a large and widespread population with no major threats.
-The species is assessed as threatened in Singapore.
+The tree has been given the conservation status of least concern by the International Union for Conservation of Nature (IUCN).
+The IUCN states that even though it may be locally impacted by deforestation, it has a large and widespread population with no major threats.
+The species is assessed as critically endangered in Singapore.